-In Columns 1 to 3 of Table 7, we exclude any item where the denominator of the vote measure used to calculate the percentage of support, and ultimately to decide if the vote passed or failed, is shares outstanding.
-We do this, because in such cases a broker non-vote will act as defacto against vote since it adds to the denominator but does not affect the numerator.
-In Column 4 of Table 7, we exploit this effect of the vote measure denominator to further test the effect of phantom shares on pass rates.38 Using a sample of contested proposals, which includes both the management proposals (Listokin (2008)) and the shareholder governance proposals (Bach and Metzger (2019)), we interact our total phantom shares measure with items where the base is shares outstanding.
-Consistent with broker non-votes acting as an 'against' votes in these settings, we find that irrespective of the direction the ETF sponsor may have voted their shares, the presence of phantom shares reduces the likelihood that contested proposals pass when the base is shares outstanding.
+includes both the management proposals (Listokin (2008)) and the shareholder governance proposals (Bach and Metzger (2019)), we interact our total phantom shares measure with items where the base is shares outstanding.
+Consistent with broker non-votes acting as an 'against' votes in these settings, we confirm that irrespective of the direction the ETF sponsor may have voted their shares, the presence of phantom shares reduces the likelihood that contested proposals pass when the base is shares outstanding.

-Overall, when shares of the underlying are not voted because they are held by the AP/broker as a hedge as described above, the phantom shares that would have been voted in favor of a proposal, negatively affect the probability of the proposal passing.
+Overall, when shares of the underlying securities are not voted because they are held by the APs as a hedge as described above, the phantom shares that would have been voted in favor of a proposal, negatively affect the probability of the proposal passing.
+Consequently, we conclude that phantom shares have real and material effects on the corporate voting process.